CelliesProjects/aquacontrol32-pio/README.md

 **You can skip this when flashing your device.**
 With WiFi secrets on the SD card you dont need to reflash your device if you ever want or need to change the wifi settings at some point.
-Just create or update `default.net` and reboot.
+Just create or update `default.net` on the sd card with the new secrets and reboot.
 There are two methods available.

 #### First method - you can not access the 'old' WiFi network